ssube/prometheus-sql-adapter/README.md

 - included Grafana dashboards: Kubernetes cluster, schema metadata
 - plenty of queries: alerts, schema metadata
 - does not require `pg_prometheus` extension
+- does not require superuser or extension privileges
 - does not use printf to build SQL queries

 ## Status